-- (h) Ensuring that insurance policy terms and conditions provide adequate protection for the CoM and are maintained throughout the contract period; - (i) Ensuring all products provided are certified as meeting the specifications before the supplier is paid; - (j) Maintaining adequate records (paper and/or electronic) in sufficient detail on an appropriate contract file to provide an audit trail; - (k) Managing contract change procedures; - Resolving disputes as they arise; - (m) Conducting post contract reviews; and - (n) Pursuing remedies in the event of contract breach.
+- (h) Ensuring that insurance policy terms and conditions provide adequate protection for the CoM and are maintained throughout the contract period; - (i) Ensuring all products provided are certified as meeting the specifications before the supplier is paid; - (j) Maintaining adequate records (paper and/or electronic) in sufficient detail on an appropriate contract file to provide an audit trail; - (k) Managing contract change procedures; - (I) Resolving disputes as they arise; - (m) Conducting post contract reviews; and - (n) Pursuing remedies in the event of contract breach.

 13.18.1.
-Cession Agreement
+Cession Agreement for SMME's

-- (1) A cession is a contract in terms of which one party, cedent agrees to transfer his / her rights and obligation. - (2) At any given time the contractor or the service provider may enter into the agreement with the third party and cede his / her payments right to the third party. - (3) Such agreement shall only be considered, if there is a valid cession agreement entered into between the cedent, cessionary and the Municipality. - (4) The Chief Financial Officer shall only be the authorized representatives of the Municipality. - (5) The municipality shall not take any responsibility for any cession agreement signed by any unauthorized official(s) - (6) A cession shall be offered twice to a SMME supplier or service provider per financial year - (7) The contractor / service provider appointed by the municipality shall remain responsible to deliver goods, works or services as per the contract without compromising quality or quantities.
+- (1) A cession is a contract in terms of which one party, cedent agrees to transfer his / her rights and obligation. - (2) At any given time the contractor or the service provider may enter into the agreement with the third party and cede his / her payments right to the third party. - (3) Such agreement shall only be considered, if there is a valid cession agreement entered into between the cedent, cessionary and the Municipality. - (4) The Chief Financial Officer shall only be the authorized representatives of the Municipality. - (5) The municipality shall not take any responsibility for any cession agreement signed by any unauthorized official(s) - (6) A cession shall be offered twice to a SMME supplier or service provider per financial year - (7) The contractor / service provider appointed by the municipality shall remain responsible to deliver goods, works or services as per the contract without compromising quality or quantities. - (8) Cession agreement must be signed per SMME and per individual owner of the company and shall be subjected to residential verification before can be signed